George Walter (businessman): Railway entrepreneur

-In 1831, Walter took the position of secretary of the London & Greenwich; in 1835, he became Resident Director (i.e. managing director).
+In 1831, Walters took the position of secretary of the London & Greenwich; in 1835, he became Resident Director (i.e. managing director).
 At that time, the London Bridge – Greenwich Railway Viaduct was close to completion, and the prospect existed that the London & Greenwich would be the first railway running into the metropolis.
 The capital position of the company was not healthy, however, and the raising of additional finance depressed the share price.
 In July 1837, Dottin and Walter resigned as directors.

-In 1835 Walter founded and subsidised the Railway Magazine, having seen the potential in the Mechanics' Magazine and its railway promotion; he brought in John Yonge Akerman as its editor.
+In 1835 Walters founded and subsidised the Railway Magazine, having seen the potential in the Mechanics' Magazine and its railway promotion; he brought in John Yonge Akerman as its editor.
 It was the first specialist railway periodical, and Walter used it to publicise the London & Greenwich, where Akerman was his replacement as secretary, and his other interests.
 In 1836 he sold it to John Herapath.

 Later life

-In 1844 Walter became manager of the company manufacturing Kamptulicon; which was wound up in 1851.
+In 1844 Walters became manager of the company manufacturing Kamptulicon; which was wound up in 1851.
 In the same year his partnership with Ebenezer Gough, to manufacture Kamptulicon, also ended.

 Walter died at Prittlewell, Essex on 24 August 1854.

 Family

-Walter married twice, and had 12 children.
+Walters married twice, and had 12 children.
 They included Dottin Alleyne Walter (1834 -1891), an architect known also as an antiquarian.